Skip to main content

 3. establish and fund a $2.7 billion environmental mitigation trust (EMT).

 In late December of 2016, a settlement involving similar claims for 83,000 3.0 liter diesel engines equipped with defeat devices was reached, which includes an additional $225 million towards the environmental mitigation trust.
-Vermont’s allocation of the Environmental Mitigation Trust is $18.7 million.
+Vermont’s allocation of the EMT is $18.7 million.

-On October 2, 2017, the Trust Effective Date for the Environmental Mitigation Trust occurred, triggering the requirement for all beneficiaries of the Environmental Mitigation Trust, including Vermont, to submit a Beneficiary Certification Form.
-Vermont completed this requirement on November 1, 2017 and the VW Trustee certified Vermont as a Beneficiary on January 31, 2018.
+The Trust Effective Date for the EMT occurred on October 2, 2017, triggering the requirement for all beneficiaries of the EMT, including Vermont, to submit a Beneficiary Certification Form.
+This requirement was completed on November 1, 2017 and the VW Trustee certified Vermont as a Beneficiary on January 31, 2018.

 Beneficiary Mitigation Plan

 Availability of funds from the Volkswagen Mitigation Trust depends on the requirement that Vermont submit a Beneficiary Mitigation Plan to the Trustee.
-Per the terms of the Mitigation Trust Agreement, ANR has sought public input on a draft Beneficiary Mitigation Plan that proposes how to best utilize the funds to meet the purpose of the Trust.
+Per the terms of the Mitigation Trust Agreement, the Vermont Agency of Natural Resources through the Department of Environmental Conservation (DEC) has sought public input on a draft Beneficiary Mitigation Plan that proposes how to best utilize the funds to meet the purpose of the Trust.
 Vermont's final Beneficiary Mitigation Plan is now available and was submitted to the VW Trustee on May 29, 2018.
-Note that the BMP is subject to change, as described above, in the event that Vermont’s goals or priorities need to change to adapt to eligible mitigation project interest, funding and feasibility.
+Note that the BMP is subject to change, as described above, should goals or priorities need to change to adapt to eligible mitigation project interest, funding and feasibility.
 In the event that any major components of the finalized BMP are amended, those amendments will be submitted to the EMT Trustee and will be made available to the public.

 View Vermont's Beneficiary Mitigation Plan